Genivia/ugrep/README.md

             Shift-Tab to navigate directories and to select a file to search.
             Press Enter to select lines to output.
 Press ALT-l for option -l to list files, ALT-n for -n, etc.  Non-option commands include ALT-] to increase context.
-See also options --confirm, --delay, --split and --view.
+See also options --no-confirm, --delay, --split and --view.
     --no-confirm
             Do not confirm actions in -Q query TUI.
 The default is confirm.